-6. SALARY ADJUSTMENTS
+SALARY ADJUSTMENTS

-- 6.1 This clause refers to the salary schedule appearing in: - 6.1.1 Appendix 1: Salaries - 6.2 Except as provided by this clause, the salaries payable to employees are those detailed in Appendix 1: Salaries which provide for salaries which will operate on and from the dates specified (the "applicable date") namely from the first full pay period commencing on or after 1 October 2012, 1 October 2013 and 1 October 2014 respectively. - 6.3 The salary increases provided for by this Enterprise Agreement also recognises the alternative method of payment of the 17.5% annual leave loading as part of an employee's annual salary rather than as prescribed in clause 11 of the Personal Assistants to the Members of the Parliament of South Australia 1989 Award.
+6.1 This clause refers to the salary schedule appearing in Appendix 1: Salaries.

+6.2 Except as provided by this clause, the salaries payable to employees are those detailed in Appendix 1: Salaries which provides for salaries which will operate on and from the dates specified (the "applicable date"), namely from the first full pay period commencing on or after 1 October 2015, 1 October 2016 and 1 October 2017 respectively.

+6.3 The salaries provided by this Enterprise Agreement also recognise the alternative method of payment of the 17.5% annual leave loading as part of an employee's annual salary rather than as prescribed in clause 11 of the Personal Assistants to the Members of the Parliament of South Australia 1989 Award.